 I believe that this goal has finally been achieved with this Rich Buttered Sugar-Free Maple Syrup.

 You can use this syrup in an S (low carb/KETO) or low carb setting, but if used carefully it could be the fat source for an FP (low carb/low fat) or E (low fat) pancake or waffle.

-This Rich Buttered Sugar Free Maple Syrup is almost indistinguishable from the sugary kind once it is boiled, flavored and served warm.
+This syrup is almost indistinguishable from the sugary kind once it is boiled, flavored and served warm.
 Of course, real maple syrup from the tree sap is different, but I’m referring to maple-flavored store-bought syrup.

 If you want to make the milder flavored maple syrup that I originally posted a couple of years ago and updated with gentle sweet last year called Sugar (Free) Syrup with Gentle Sweet, here’s the link to that one.
 While we’re on the subject of syrups here’s another wonderful recipe I call Easy Breezy Strawberry Syrup.

 The problem with making a real sugar syrup is that it has to be boiled to have the consistency and flavor that we know and love so well and it really needs a consistency of 2 parts sweetener to 1 part water.

 Normally a syrup of this quality would boil for several minutes until it has “boiled down” or reduced and the sugar and water are totally combined into a thick syrup.
 I didn’t go that far with this syrup and because of that I add just a tiny bit of xanthan to finish thickening it.